IRS Form 8606 Instructions

 irs form 8606 part iii, distributions from roth iras

-If you did take a distribution, you’ll need to calculate the basis using an IRS worksheet, in the instructions.
+If you did take a distribution, you’ll need to calculate the basis using the Basis in Regular Roth IRA Contributions Worksheet for Line 22, in the form instructions.
+To learn more, watch this video below.

 Line 23